xiangp126/CrossLv/doc/git.md

 <a id=push></a>
 #### push
-use the -u flag (upstream) when you make your first push
+use `-u` flag (upstream) when you make your first push

-how to push newly created branch to upstream
+how to push newly created branch `BRANCH` to upstream

 ```bash
 -u, --set-upstream